geforcefan/ercanakyuerek.de/content/posts/writing-a-roller-coaster-simulation/3-evaluating-motion.md

 Just like in the last chapter, we again have an interactive demo.
 This time, we’ve implemented a simple motion-evaluation method that applies basic physics.
 In this demo you can play around with the slope and already see a physical motion emerging.

-> **Important note:** Earlier in this article I said we would evaluate everything every **16 ms**, right?
+> **Important note:** Earlier in this article I said we would makeBezierSplineCurve everything every **16 ms**, right?
 Well… that was kind of a lie, at least for this demo.
 > Since we’re using **THREE.js**, we *can* make use of the `useFrame` hook, which gives us the **delta time of the previous frame**, and we benefit from using it.
 This is the proper way to handle updates, instead of forcing a fixed 16 ms step, which I briefly covered in the introduction of this chapter.